 mod_03_18 Autoproducer credit cover

-MO Member advised that Mod_09_18 has been developed to provide an interim solution to this issue and Mod_03_18 will continue to be developed to address this as an enduring solution.
+MO Member advised that Mod_09_18 has been developed to provide an interim solution to this issue and Mod_03_18 will continue to be developed to address this issue as an enduring solution.
 Committee were happy to defer this and progress Mod_09_18 as the priority in the short term.

 Decision